rigetti/rpcq/README.md

 Running the Unit Tests
 ----------------------

-The `rpcq` repository is configured with SemaphoreCI to automatically run the Python unit tests.
+The `rpcq` repository is configured with GitLab CI to automatically run the unit tests.

-This can be done locally by running `pytest` from the top-level directory of the repository (assuming you have installed the test requirements).
+The Python unit tests can be executed locally by running `pytest` from the top-level directory of the repository (assuming you have installed the test requirements).

-There is additionally a very small suite of Lisp tests for `rpcq`.
-These are not run by SemaphoreCI, but can be run locally by doing the following from within `rlwrap sbcl`:
+The Lisp unit tests can be run locally by doing the following from within `rlwrap sbcl`:

 ```lisp
 (ql:quickload :rpcq)